Post by: Bita Massoudi

 Typical efforts behind strategic decisions fail because decision makers take shortcuts or don’t follow best practices.
 Project teams tend to spend too much effort on gathering historical data.
 They focus on developing a winning scenario and a single implementation plan instead of considering several different alternatives.
 Without clear upfront dialogue with the right stakeholders, teams end up churning on recommendations.

-Good decisions are built on shared understanding of the business.
-Good strategic decisions produce several different alternatives to arrive at the best decision outcome.
+Good decisions are built on shared understanding of the situation at hand.
+Good strategic decision making processes produce several different alternatives to arrive at the best decision outcome.
 Alternatives are evaluated under a range of future scenarios.
 The right people are involved in the decision making at the right time.
 As a result, they produce good decision outcomes that are durable and stand the test of time because there is buy-in from the organization for implementation.
 Good strategic business decisions must recognize business uncertainties and ambiguities.